Clarence Thomas: College of the Holy Cross and Yale Law School

-Thomas became a vocal student activist as an undergraduate.
-He became acquainted with black separatism, the black Muslim Movement, and the black power movement, and displayed a poster of Malcolm X in his dormitory room.
+As an undergraduate at Holy Cross, Thomas became a vocal student activist.
+He became acquainted with black separatism, the black Muslim Movement, and the black power movement, and displayed a poster of Malcolm X in his dormitory.
 When some black students were disproportionately punished for violations, he suggested a walkout in protest.
 The BSU adopted his idea and Thomas left campus along with 60 other black students.
 Some of the priests negotiated with the protesting black students, allowing them to reenter the school.
 When administrators granted amnesty to all protesters, Thomas returned to the college and later attended antiwar marches.
 In April 1970, he participated in the violent 1970 Harvard Square riots.
 He has attributed his turn toward conservatism and subsequent disillusionment with leftist movements to these protests.

 Having struggled with English as a native speaker of Gullah, Thomas majored in English literature.
 He became a member of Alpha Sigma Nu, the Jesuit honor society, and the Purple Key Society, of which he was the only black member.
-The college's focus on a liberal arts education introduced him to the writings of black intellectuals such as Richard Wright, whose literary work Thomas sympathized with.
-His admiration of Malcolm X led him to read The Autobiography of Malcolm X to the point of wearing down the pages of his copy.
+The college's focus on a liberal arts education introduced him to the writings of George Cavendish and William Roper, and to the works of black intellectuals such as Richard Wright, whose literary work Thomas sympathized with.
+His admiration of Malcolm X led him to read The Autobiography of Malcolm X to the point of wearing down his copy's pages.